shuup/shuup-guide/source/orders.rst

 .. note::
    Only unpaid and unshipped orders can be canceled.

-   If an order has been fully paid or fully shipped, the `Cancel Order` button will be disabled and you will not be able to cancel the order.

 To cancel an order:

 1. Navigate to the Orders admin page by clicking `Orders` under the